karlotness/adrt/joss/paper.md

 unique properties that distinguishes it from other discretizations, such as its localization property and range characterization [@LRR2023].

-# Acknowledgements
+# Acknowledgments

-This work was partially supported by by the Air Force Center of Excellence on Multi-Fidelity Modeling of Rocket Combustor Dynamics under Award Number FA9550-17-1-0195 and AFOSR MURI on multi-information sources of multi-physics systems under Award Number FA9550-15-1-0038.
+This work was partially supported by the Department of Defense through the National Defense Science & Engineering Graduate (NDSEG) Fellowship program, by the Air Force Center of Excellence on Multi-Fidelity Modeling of Rocket Combustor Dynamics under Award Number FA9550-17-1-0195, and by AFOSR MURI on multi-information sources of multi-physics systems under Award Number FA9550-15-1-0038.

 # References